 Now is a better time than ever to get your business spending under control.
 Unlike most accountants, we like to focus on growing your business but certain times call for cost-cutting measures.
 Better yet, if you can cut your monthly business expenses as you’re growing then you’re creating a great capacity to scale.

 How agile is your budget?
 Did you build in any contingency plans or room for flex?
-If not, as a business owner in a COVID climate you may be looking at a need to reforecast completely and defer expenses where possible.
+If not, as a business owner in a post-pandemic, inflation (possibly stagflation?) climate you may be looking at a need to reforecast completely and defer expenses where possible.
 Whether you’re hoping to cut business spending or looking to build capacity to scale, here are six easy-to-grasp strategies to cut your monthly business expenses.

-6 strategies to curb your business spending when growing your business.
+6 strategies to cut business expenses when growing your business.

 1).
 Update Your Expense Policy